artvin01/TF2-Zombie-Riot/README.md

 Still currently in development.
 Not recommended to use.
 Compile rpg_fortress.sp for this.

+We will also not support anyone using RPG fortress, or help with debugging.
+Feel free to use this, but know what youre doing.

 DO NOT HAVE BOTH ON THE SERVER.

 ## Information